gcendon91/CalculatorJS/README.md

 # CalculatorJS
-First attemp of a basic calculator
+## First attemp of a basic calculator using JavaScript, HTML and CSS.